JDuchniewicz/website-hugo/content/about.md

 * Linux and other OS's topics
 * Systems Programming
 * Game Engines
+* Game Development
+* Lifestyle and travelling :surf:
 * Keeb stuff - HHKB2 Workman user here :muscle:

 Please feel free to reach out to me, or leave a comment, I am always eager to have a chat or give a helping hand!

+## MSc Thesis:
+### *"FPGA accelerated tcpdump using eBPF"*

+[PDF for viewing.]

+**Abstract**:
+With the rise of the Internet of Things and the proliferation of embedded devices equipped with an accelerator arose a need for eﬀicient resource utilization.
+Hardware acceleration is a complex topic that requires specialized domain knowledge about the platform and different trade-offs that have to be made, especially in the area of power consumption.
+Eﬀicient work offloading strives to reduce or at least maintain the total power consumption of the system.
+Offloading packet capturing is usually done in more powerful devices, hence scarce research is present concerning network packet acceleration in embedded devices.
+The thesis focuses on accelerating networking packets utilizing a Field Programmable Gate Array in an embedded Linux System.
+The solution is based on a custom Linux distribution assembled using the Buildroot tool, specially configured and patched Linux kernel, uboot bootloader, and the programmable logic for packet acceleration.
+The system is evaluated on a De0-Nano System on Chip development board through modifications to burst lengths, packet sizes, and programmable logic clock frequency.
+Metrics include packet capturing time, time per packet, and consumed power.
+Finally, the results are contrasted with baseline embedded Linux packet processing by inspection of a packet’s path through the kernel.
+Collected results provide a deeper understanding of the packet acceleration problem in embedded devices and the resultant system gives a solid starting point for possible extensions such as packet filtering.
+Key findings include an improvement in packet processing speed as the clock frequency and burst length are increased while maintaining power consumption.
+Additionally, the solution performs better when the packet sizes are above 64 bytes as the overhead of additional logic necessary for their processing is compensated.
+The project is also found to be significantly faster than regular in kernel processing with the caveat of providing just packet capturing whereas Linux contains a full network stack.

+**Keywords**: Field Programmable Gate Array, Acceleration, Networking, Embedded Linux

 ## BSc Thesis:
 ### *"FPGA based hardware accelerator for musical synthesis for Linux system"*